-In 2003 Lex van der Eb became a honorary member of the Society, to be followed by Dick van Bekkum at its 15th anniversary celebrated at the 2014 Spring Symposium.
+In 2003 Lex van der Eb became a honorary member of the Society, to be followed by Dick van Bekkum at the 2013 Spring Symposium.
 Van der Eb’s laboratory in Leiden demonstrated efficient transfer of DNA into target cells, which is the basis of gene therapy, and Van Bekkum’s Radiobiological Institute in Rijswijk developed hematopoietic stem cell transplantation, basic to both cell therapy and stem cell gene therapy.

 In 2011, the Society became The Netherlands’ Society of Gene and Cell Therapy (NVGCT) following similar changes by the American and European Societies and by many of the European national societies, and made membership of the Society accessible to relevant companies.
 At the occasion of the 2014 ESGCT conference in The Hague, Human Gene Therapy published its October issue entitled “Anniversary Issue on Gene and Cell Therapy in The Netherlands”, which gives a nearly complete overview of the Dutch activities and achievements in this area of science.

 In summary, over the last 19 years the Society has been successful in connecting scientists, clinicians, patients, public and government in developing gene and cell therapy for diseases with so far unmet medical needs.